Rahmatull0Abdusamadov/1-js-lesson/Readmi.md

  # JavaScript Variables and Constants
  ### In Js 3 Constans Variables
  #### 1 : Var , 2 : Let , 3 : const ,
- ##  we use var for all values ​​and let accepts var-color for all values ​​and const for one value
+ ##  we use var for all values ​​and Let accepts var-color for all values ​​and Const baroi yk  znachenya istifoda mebarad
  # OBJECTS AND PRIMITIVES
  ### Privmitives has 7 valuse
  1 Number